D-K-E/graphical-models/paper/paper.md

-PGMs are known for their wide range of applications in computer vision, information retrieval, disease diagnosis and more recently, in the context of our phd thesis, annotations of ancient documents.
+PGMs are known for their wide range of applications in computer vision, information retrieval, disease diagnosis and more recently, in the context of our PhD thesis, annotations of ancient documents.

 Other open sourced python libraries about PGMs include the following: